Beverly Glenn-Copeland: Musical career

-Other albums by Glenn-Copeland include Beverly Glenn Copeland (1970), Beverly Copeland (early 1970s), At Last!
-(1980), Primal Prayer (released under the pseudonym Phynix in 2004), and Transmissions (released in September 2020).
+Other albums by Glenn-Copeland include Beverly Copeland (1970), Beverly Glenn-Copeland (1971), At Last!
+(1980), Primal Prayer (released under the pseudonym Phynix in 2004), and the career-spanning compilation Transmissions (2020).

 Keyboard Fantasies: The Beverly Glenn-Copeland Story, a documentary directed by Posy Dixon, was released in 2019.

 Planned 2020 international tours to Australia, the United Kingdom, and other European destinations were rescheduled to 2021 due to the COVID-19 pandemic.
 A fundraising campaign was initiated to help Glenn-Copeland and his wife after the loss of their house that resulted from these changes; the campaign raised over $90,000.
 In the same year, Glenn-Copeland created a prerecorded video performance of his song "Courage" for Buddies in Bad Times and CBC Gem's online Queer Pride Inside show.

+His 2023 album The Ones Ahead was a longlisted nominee for the 2024 Polaris Music Prize.

+In 2024 Glenn-Copeland was awarded an honorary doctorate from University of Toronto, and won the Joyce Warshow Lifetime Achievement Award from SAGE, an organization that focuses on advocacy and services for LGBTQ+ elders.

+In 2025, Glenn-Copeland and his wife Elizabeth Copeland recorded a new album, Laughter in Summer, due out in February 2026.